 "When it comes to making a quick meal, it doesn't get much easier than canned beans," says Angelone.
 "Just rinse, drain and heat!"
 They're perfect for burritos, mashed on a tortilla, or added to canned soup for extra protein.

-Even if your teen has no clue how to cook, that doesn't mean he or she can't whip up a simple meal or snack.
-Nut and seed butters — such as peanut, almond, soy or sunflower butter — are all perfect no-fuss foods for the novice cook.
-They're a cinch to spread on French toast with sliced bananas or make a tasty dip for apples, celery or red pepper strips.
+Even if teens have no clue how to cook, that doesn't mean they can't whip up a simple meal or snack.
+Nut and seed butters — such as peanut, almond or sunflower butter — all are perfect no-fuss foods for the novice cook.
+They're a cinch to spread on French toast with sliced bananas or make a tasty dip for apples, celery or bell pepper strips.

 It doesn't matter whether they're fresh, frozen or canned, the more pre-prepped vegetables you have on hand, the more likely your teen will eat them.
 Think pre-cut baby carrots and grape tomatoes for snacks, frozen edamame and peas to add to pasta and diced tomatoes for chili.